• Skip to primary navigation

 Ingredients

-• β…” cup yellow onion finely diced
+• ⅔ cup yellow onion or white onion, finely diced

-• Β½ cup green onion finely chopped
+• ½ cup green onion finely chopped

-• 3 tbsp regular soy sauce (not light or dark soy sauce)
+• 3 tablespoon regular soy sauce or light soy sauce

-• 1 tsp white granulated sugar
+• 1 teaspoon white granulated sugar

-• 1 tbsp green onion finely chopped
+• 1 tablespoon green onion finely chopped for garnish

 Instructions